Siberian flying squirrel: Reproduction

 They mate early in the spring.
 In southern Finland the first mating season begins in late March, with a second mating season occurring in April.
 After a gestation period of five weeks, the female gives birth to a litter of usually two or three young, each weighing about 5 grams.
 They preferentially build their nest in holes made by woodpeckers, but they may also nest in birdhouses if the size of the entrance is appropriate.
 The nest consists of a pile of soft materials (preferably soft beard lichen) into which the squirrel burrows.
 They can live up to about five years.

 Habitat

-They favour old forests with a mix of conifers and deciduous trees.
+The nominate subspecies, P. v. volans is widespread across the Northern Palearctic (specifically from Northern Europe, Siberia and East Asia), while other subspecies have limited distribution, with P. v. athene known from Sakhalin, P. v. buechneri known from China and P. v. orii known from Hokkaido.
+They favor old forests with a mix of conifers and deciduous trees.
 They are mostly nocturnal, being most active late in the evening, although females with young may also feed during the day.
 They do not hibernate, but in the winter they may sometimes sleep continuously for several days.
 As shy and nocturnal animals, they are seldom seen.
 The most common sign of their presence is their droppings, which resemble orange-yellow rice grains and are often found beneath or on top of their nest.